How to Compose an Email Marketing Newsletter?

 The above is based on the U.S. time zones and may vary for global audiences.
 With this as guidance, you can choose a time closely related to other time zones.
 Once you’re ready to create your newsletters, follow these best practices to polish your strategies.

-1. Personalize Content: Once you know what subscribers want, use this data to build personalized and relevant email campaigns for each audience segment.
+Once you know what subscribers want, use this data to build personalized and relevant content for each audience segment.
 Address the recipients by their first names and include other personal information where appropriate.

 While optimizing newsletters for mobile, remember the following: